xmtp/xmtp-js/packages/content-type-read-receipt/README.md

 ## Playground Implementation

-In our playground implementation, we store our read receipts in IndexDB in its own table, separate from regular messages.
+In our playground implementation, we store our read receipts in IndexedDB in its own table, separate from regular messages.

 We send a read receipt when a user opens a conversation only if the most recent message was from the other party, and there is no read receipt after that last message timestamp in the read receipts table.
 Our decision to do this for the last message instead of for all received messages had to do with not wanting to potentially double the # of messages by sending read receipts for every single message.